 The Eclipse in Syracuse

 Around the country, museums, schools, libraries, and other venues offered FREE viewing parties; some even provided special glasses required to view the eclipse safely while other taught you how to make a viewer.
 I had the opportunity to join the Syracuse University community on the campus quad, in an event held by Holden Observatory and the Physics Department.
 I was amazed to see how many people gathered to witness the eclipse.
-Walking through the crowd, I saw people with telescopes, eclipse glasses, make-shift cereal box viewers, and other gadgets.
+Walking through the crowd, I saw people with telescopes, special glasses, make-shift cereal box viewers, and other gadgets.
 People were sharing whatever photos they could get in an effort of openness and excitement.
 Here in Syracuse, clouds intermittently blocked the sun; but that made the experience even better because we could get some fantastic photos of the crescent glowing behind the clouds.

 Was it worth it?
 Heck yes.
 I’m so glad I was able to step away from my day job and participate with the rest of the campus community to witness the eclipse.
 It’s a rare occurrence.
 And the energy that people had was contagious!
 The walk from my office to the quad and back was filled with people sharing the experience with strangers on the street.
 If you got to experience the eclipse yourself, congrats.
 It you missed it, start planning for 2024!
 In the meantime, enjoy whatever meteor showers and lunar eclipses come along the way.